FREQUENTLY ASKED QUESTIONS

 Q48.
 How will I be able to identify a race official if I need information or help?

-A. Race officials will be wearing purple shirts with Race Crew on the back.
+A. Race officials will be wearing blue vests with Race Crew on the back.
 They will be able to answer your questions or send you to the proper person for the answer and will be available at the races.

 Q49.
 Where should I park my vehicle on race days?

-A. There are several parking areas at the University of New Brunswick, on University Avenue and Lady Beaverbrook Rink.
+Racing from Queen Square Park on Sunday May 10th, there are several parking areas at the University of New Brunswick, on University Avenue, and Lady Beaverbrook Rink or consider hopping on the shuttle from Delta Hotels by Marriott™ Fredericton.

 Please DO NOT park on any of the streets surrounding Queen Square or any streets that are part of the race course.
-Check the 2023 Race Routes tab for clarification.
+Check the 2026 Events tab for clarification.

 Q50.
 Tell me why am I doing this race, again?